cwrucutter/snowmower_localization/README.md

 * Determine covariance matricies for system and measurement models.

+* **DONE** Remove ifluence of x, y, and theta on yaw rate bias by making those parts of the covariance matrix 0, a la Eric Perko.

 * Make Covariance matricies variable, a la Eric Perko.

 * **DONE** Set frame_id and child_frame_id using parameters.